Hydrology 15 PDH Discount Package

 Courses in this Package

-An Introduction to Hydraulic Design of Sewers
+Hydraulic Design of Storm Sewers Using Excel (C04-014)

 This online engineering PDH course will introduce you to the principles of hydraulic design of sanitary sewers.
 You will learn how to calculate quantities of wastewater, the approach to design of gravity and depressed sewers, required pumping capacity, hydrogen sulfide gas control, and sewer system features such as manholes, building connections, cleanouts, and pumping stations and equipment.